ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 ## Resolution Order and Strategies

-When Zephyr encounters a dependency declaration, it follows a deterministic resolution order to find the best matching version.
-Understanding this order helps you design your versioning strategy effectively.
+The resolution engine processes dependency declarations through a deterministic pipeline of resolution strategies.
+Each strategy is attempted in order until a valid resolution is found or all strategies are exhausted.

-### Resolution Priority
+### Resolution Pipeline

 1. **Exact Version Match**: If the selector specifies an exact version (e.g., `1.2.3`), Zephyr looks for that specific version.